ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 # Daily Logbook for Zara Z

+## 14 July: Topic(s) of the day

+Helful website for finding altitude from lat/long: caltopo.com map

+### Topic/question/task 1
+Summary of question/task
+details of approach
+summary of outcomes
+next steps
+questions

 ___________________________________________________________________________________________________________

 ## 13 July: Data munging and logbooks (continued)

 Group is working together to organize our data into better formats (plotting a map, transcribing to Google Sheets)